 Beginning in December 2007, as the State of Nevada began facing declining revenues, budget reductions were enacted that directly affected the District.
 The District lost funding for several instructional programs, and from that time to the present, has made significant cuts to its administrative budgets to accommodate reductions in both state and local revenues.
-Funding for textbooks and instructional supplies was cut significantly in fiscal year 2008-09 through a special session of the legislature, and additional cuts will need to be made for the 2009-11 biennium.
-During 2008-09, the District held several budget workshops and informational meetings with both internal and external stakeholders in order to determine its options in administering the budget reductions.
-The District proposed cuts to reduce the budget by approximately \$120 million beginning in the 2009-10 school year, which will affect its ability to continue to offer the same standard of quality educational programs as in the past.
-In addition, long-term financial planning becomes increasingly complex as revenues fluctuate downward.
+Funding for textbooks and instructional supplies was cut significantly in fiscal year 2008-09 through a special session of the legislature, and additional cuts were made for the 2009 - 2011 biennium.
+During 2009-10, the District held several budget workshops and informational meetings with both internal and external stakeholders in order to determine its options in administering the budget reductions.
+During fiscal year 2010, the Nevada legislature was forced to respond to continued declines in revenues and cut state aid to the district from their original budgeted amounts.
+The result was that the District only received an additional \$10 per pupil in fiscal year 2011 over fiscal year 2010.